delabassee/java-lab/lab10-instanceof.md

 ## Overview

-In this 10-minutes lab, you will get some hands-on experience with the **pattern Matching for instanceof** feature previewed in JDK 16 (2nd preview).
+In this 10-minutes lab, you will get some hands-on experience with the **pattern Matching for instanceof** feature previewed in Java 14 and Java 15, and slated to be made standard and permanent in Java 16.

 This feature enhances the Java programming language with pattern matching for the instanceof operator.
 Pattern matching allows common logic in a program, namely the conditional extraction of components from objects, to be expressed more concisely and safely.
+For more details, please check [Pattern Matching for instanceof](https://openjdk.java.net/jeps/394).

 ## Using 'pattern matching for instanceof'